 MI skipper Harbhajan Singh (centre) is ecstatic after dismissing CSK captain MS Dhoni.
 Pic/AFP

-His Mumbai counterpart, Harbhajan Singh, said that it was a good toss to win as the wicket was very unpredictable.
+Harbhajan Singh, said that it was a good toss to win as the wicket was very unpredictable.
 "It was a good toss to win, the wicket was quite unpredictable, not the same wicket that we were used to play earlier.
-All the boys played well and Levi was terrific," Harbhajan said.
+All the boys played well and Levi was terrific,"

 "At the moment he is fine.
 His finger is little bit bruised.
 I'm keeping my fingers crossed that he will be fine and ready for the next game," he added.